Unpacks an entire directory into a temporary location.

 registryNamecannot be null.

-- An object representing a directory.
-The directory is installed under this directory on the user's computer.
+An object representing a directory.
+The file is installed under this directory on the user's computer.
 You create this object by passing a string representing the directory to the

 "", the filenames are appended directly to the folder name specified by